 Our Envato authors have designed hundreds of PowerPoint templates.
 According to their expertise, the main reason for bad PowerPoint presentations is design-related.

 Slide design with poor layout that uses fonts and colors that detract from the message on the slide is one of the main reasons why PowerPoint gets such a bad reputation.

-A classic mistake you can make with your PowerPoint slideshow design is to include too much information on a single slide.
+A classic mistake in PowerPoint slideshow design is to include too much information on a single slide.
 Take a look at this presentation on Lung Cancer from SlideShare.
 Not only will you find information overwhelm, but they also decided to add 100 charts on one slide!A

 A couple of other reasons that lead to bad PowerPoint presentations include: